Down the years the church has wrestled with the question of what it means to make disciples. Here's a simple tool that anyone can use to do just that.

 While there are many programs that a church can employ to help them care for people the best path to being a caring church is to create a culture of care.
-Here are four ways you can do this:
+Here are five simple ways you can do this:

 There are challenges and landmines to navigating culture well.
 Two in particular could destroy your discipleship and evangelism efforts.
 Here are the main ones (and what to do about it).